 According to the Company Articles of Incorporation, the Company should distribute remuneration to employees and directors not less than 5% and not more than 1.5% of annual profits, respectively, after offsetting accumulated deficits, if any.
 The aforementioned profit is the net profit before income tax excluding the remuneration to employees and directors for each period.
 Only employees, including employees of affiliate companies that meet certain conditions are subject to the abovementioned remuneration which to be distributed in stock or cash.

-For the year ended December 31, 2023 and 2022, the Company estimated the remuneration to employees amounting to \$19,066 thousand and \$18,654 thousand, respectively, and remuneration to directors amounting to \$5,720 thousand and \$5,596 thousand, respectively.
-The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration to employees and directors of each period, multiplied by the percentage of remuneration to employees and directors as specified in the Company's Articles of Incorporation.
-These remunerations were included in the operating costs or operating expenses of the year ended December 31, 2023 and 2022.
+For the year ended December 31, 2024 and 2023, the Company estimated the remuneration to employees amounting to \$28,650 thousand and \$19,066 thousand, respectively, and remuneration to directors amounting to \$8,595 thousand and \$5,720 thousand, respectively.
+The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration to employees and directors of each period, multiplied by the percentage of remunerations were included in the operating costs or operating expenses of the year ended December 31, 2024 and 2023.
 The differences between the actual distributed amounts as determined by the Board of Directors and those recognized in the financial statements, if any, shall be accounted for as changes in accounting estimated and recognized in profit or loss in the next year.
 If remuneration to employees is resolved to be distributed in stock, the number of shares is determined by dividing the amount of remuneration by the closing price of the shares on the day preceding the Board of Directors.

-There was no difference between the actual distribute amounts as determined by the Board of Directors and those recognized in the Company's financial statements of the years ended December 31, 2022.
+There was no difference between the actual distribute amounts as determined by the Board of Directors and those recognized in the Company's financial statements of the years ended December 31, 2023.